 We use cookies to improve your experience on our website.

-At Scoil Rince Ní Haodh, our Bungrád classes are the exciting step from beginner routines to full-length competitive dances.
-Children develop confidence, musicality, and strong foundational technique while learning essential skills for progression through the CRN grades.
+At Scoil Rince Ní Haodh, our Bungrád classes are the exciting next step after Pre‑Beginners.
+This is where dancers move from short beginner routines into full-length competitive dances, developing confidence, musicality, and strong foundational technique.

-Dancers at this level compete in the core light dances:
+Dancers at Bungrád learn and compete in the four core CRN light dances:

 Reel